singh-saurabh/AnonTwitter/README.md

 # SnowHigh
-SnowHigh is a low storage and anonymous social media platform where you can share, comment and like posts from other users.
+SnowHigh is a low storage and anonymous social media platform for android where you can share, comment and like posts from other users.
 This application was made in accordance with MDG IIT Roorkee's guitelines https://mdg.sdslabs.co/droidwars/2017/12/04/droid-wars-17/

 All the necessary features have been implemented.